Not-Kyle/mawborn.xml/README.md

     </a>
 </p>

-# BEST WAY TO USE MAWBORN
+# BEST WAY TO USE MAWBORN.XML IS TO USE WAVE AND PUT IT IN YOUR AUTOEXEC FOLDER.
+MAWBORN HAS BYPASSES FOR CERTAIN ANTI-CHEATS!
-> 1. Putting the loadstring in your AutoExec folder is best for Mawborn as it have bypasses for GUI detections!
->
-> 2. Best Executer to use: Wave (Wave has been heavily updated to be better than it used to be)
->

 # About